Jamal Mahjoub: Critical reception and awards

 Mahjoub's work has been broadly acclaimed and translated into several European languages.
 In 1993, "The Cartographer's Angel" by Mahjoub won a one-off short story prize organised by The Guardian newspaper in conjunction with the publisher Heinemann Books, judged by Adewale Maja-Pearce, Margaret Busby and Ian Mayes.

 In the 2000s, work by Mahjoub received much attention in Europe.
 In 2001, in Italy, he was a finalist for the La cultura del mare prize started by Alberto Moravia.
 In 2004, in France, The Carrier (French: Le Télescope de Rachid) won the Prix de L’Astrolabe, an award given annually at the Etonnants Voyageurs festival in St Malo.
 In 2005, Mahjoub's "The Obituary Tango" was shortlisted for the Caine Prize for African Writing, and in 2006, a short story, "Carrer Princesa", won the NH Hotels Mario Vargas Llosa prize for short stories.

 Parker Bilal

 In 2012, Mahjoub began publishing crime fiction under the pseudonym "Parker Bilal".
 The Golden Scales (2012) was the first of a ten novel series set in Cairo featuring the exiled Sudanese detective Makana.
+It was a finalist for the Prix du Polar Européen in 2015.
 As of 2022, six books have been published with a further four planned.
 Mahjoub subsequently began a UK-set series of crime novels featuring detective Drake and forensic psychologist Crane, the first entry of which was The Divinities (2019).
+This was followed by The Heights(2020) and The Trenches(2022).